dabearddabeard/hawaii/README.md

 ### Household Goods (HHG):

 - In Counseling, Submitted
-- Desired Pickup Date: 01 May 2024
+- Pack and Pickup Date: 29 April 2024
 - Estimated Shipment Weight: 9900 lbs

 ### Unaccompanied Baggage (UB):

 - In Counseling, Submitted
-- Desired Pickup Date: 01 May 2024
+- Pack and Pickup Date: 29 April 2024

 Unaccompanied Baggage (UB) refers to a specific portion of a member's allowable household goods (HHG) weight that is not included as free baggage on a ticket used for personal travel.
 This baggage typically consists of items transported separately from the main bulk of HHG and is often sent via an expedited method due to its necessity immediately or shortly after arrival at the destination.
 These items facilitate interim housekeeping while awaiting the delivery of the bulk of HHG.